GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         kubectl apply -f configconnector.yaml

-1. Create dedicated Kubernetes namespaces for each environment that will contain resources:
+1. Create a dedicated Kubernetes namespace for each environment that will contain resources:

         kubectl create namespace cc-tutorial-dev

         kubectl create namespace cc-tutorial-prod

-1. Annotate the namespaces so that resources are created in the correct Google Cloud project:
+1. Annotate the namespaces so that resources are created in the correct Google Cloud projects:

         kubectl annotate namespace cc-tutorial-dev cnrm.cloud.google.com/project-id=$DEV_PROJECT_ID